a2stuff/a2d/res/notes/testplan.md

 * Copy a file by dragging - different volume - target is window.
 * Copy a file by dragging - different volume - target is volume icon.

+* Select multiple files, including a folder containing files.
+Drag the files to a folder on the same volume.
+Verify that the progress dialog shows "Moving" and that the number of files listed matches the number of selected files.
+* Select multiple files, including a folder containing files.
+Hold Solid-Apple and drag the files to a folder on the same volume.
+Verify that the progress dialog shows "Copying" and that the number of files listed matches the number of selected files plus the number of files in the folder.
+* Select multiple files, including a folder containing files.
+Hold Solid-Apple and drag the files to another volume.
+Verify that the progress dialog shows "Moving" and that the number of files listed matches the number of selected files plus the number of files in the folder.

-* Open a volume, open a folder, close the just volume window; re-open the volume, re-open the folder, ensure the previous window is activated.
+* Open a volume, open a folder, close just the volume window; re-open the volume, re-open the folder, ensure the previous window is activated.

 * Launch DeskTop.
 Select a file icon.
 File > Rename....
 Enter a unique name, hit OK.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select a file icon.
 File > Rename....
 Press OK without changing the name.
 Verify that the dialog is dismissed and the icon doesn't change.